 Your whole life death benefit is guaranteed, as long as your premiums are paid.

-With a properly designed policy, your death benefit grows the older you get.
+With a properly designed dividend paying whole life policy, your death benefit grows the older you get.

 Your whole life policy’s premiums are fixed.
 You can choose whole life to age 100, or choose limited pay whole life, which allows you to pay premiums for a shorter period of time and still enjoy the benefits of life insurance coverage for your whole life.